Analyticsphere/ccc-omop-file-processor/README.md

 - **BigQuery Integration**: Loads processed data into Google BigQuery for analysis
 - **Process Logging**: Tracks processing steps and outcomes for auditing and troubleshooting

 The API is implemented using Flask, providing a RESTful interface.
 The data processing logic uses DuckDB for manipulation of CSV and Parquet files.
-Although the underlying technology is designed to be platform-agnostic, the current implementation requires files to be stored in GCS buckets.
+The underlying technology is designed to be platform-agnostic, but the current implementation uses Google cloud services.

 ## Common Response Codes